7 reasons to visit sunny Mui Ne

 It is very easy to arrive in Mui Ne and let the relaxed atmosphere, warm weather and sea breeze wash over you, and to spend a few days relaxing beach or poolside with a cocktail in hand.
 However there are some quite notable sights, water sports and excursions you should definitely mark down during your time here!

-Aside of the dunes, Mui Ne is also the #1 destination in Vietnam for lovers of surf and in particular wind-surfing and kite-boarding.
-As of writing this in October, we are just now starting prime season for kite-boarding, as the winds are changing and providing fantastic conditions for experienced boarders, as well as novices.
-It may be a bit out-of-budget for most shoe-string backpackers, but i think you'll find the prices quite reasonable compared to most other places around SE Asia and the world.
+Mui Ne is the #1 destination in Vietnam for lovers of surf, windsurfing and kite-boarding.
+As of writing this in October, we are just now entering the prime season for kite-boarding, as the winds are changing and providing fantastic conditions for experienced boarders, as well as novices.
+Whilst it may seem a bit out-of-budget for most shoe-string backpackers, we think you'll find the prices quite reasonable compared to most other places around SE Asia and the world.

-One last little tip.
-The mountain road between Mui Ne and Dalat has been a favorite of the motorbike riders for years, and arguably the best ride in Southern Vietnam.
-The local easyrider tour guides have opened up options for travelers who want to skip the long bus ride and get out off the beaten path.
-For either experience riders, or those that just want a little taste of Vietnam on the back of a motorbike, this is a route well worth looking into.
+The mountain road between Mui Ne and Dalat has been a favourite of the motorbike riders for years, and arguably the best ride in Southern Vietnam.
+The local easyrider tour guides have opened up options for travellers who want to skip the long bus ride and get out off the beaten path.
+For either experienced riders or those that just want a little taste of Vietnam on the back of a motorbike, this is a route well worth looking into.